liamcain/obsidian-creases/README.md

 ## ⚙️ Commands

+### General Folding

+- **Fold headings by level** – Fold all headings in the correct document that match a given level (H1 - H6)
+- **Fold More** - Finds and folds the closest heading or list item.
+- **Fold less** - Finds and unfolds the closest heading or list item.

+### Fold Levels

+Creases also borrows the concept of a "fold level" from vim.
+The fold level is equal to the heading level that you have folded.
+So if have you have your `## Heading Level 2` headings folded, _decreasing_ the fold level will unfold all headings up to `# Heading Level 1`. _Increasing_ the fold level will unfold up to your `### Heading Level 3`.

+- **Increase heading fold level** - Increase the fold level by 1
+- **Decrease heading fold level** - Decrease the fold level by 1

+### Working with "creases"

 - **Toggle Crease** – Create/uncrease the current section that you're in
+- **Crease the current folds** – Applies a crease to the current folds in the file, allowing you to easily get back to these current folds using **fold along creases**.
 - **Fold along creases** – Fold all the creased sections of your file
-- **Fold headings by level** – Fold all headings in the correct document that match a given level (H1 - H6)
 - **Iron out the creases** – Remove all the creases from the current file
-- **Crease the current folds** – Applies a crease to the current folds in the file, allowing you to easily get back to these current folds using **fold along creases**.

 ## ➕ Additional Features